Thomas-Fulton/pycardgames/README.md

 TODO
 - add docstrings and attributes to all
-- create read-the-docs/git pages
 - usage

 Poker
 =====
-Disclaimer: Offical poker rules are not implemented, as I don't know how to play properly!
-The (probably incorrect) rules that I use with mates will be fully incorporated however. (eg. no minimum raise.)
+> Disclaimer: Offical poker rules are not implemented, as I don't know how to play properly!
+The (probably incorrect) rules that I use with mates are fully incorporated however (eg. no minimum raise; raise by a specified amount instead.)